Israel reveals signs of Hamas activity at Shifa, but a promised command center remains elusive

 With Israel already facing mounting international criticism of its offensive, a failure to uncover a significant Hamas presence could step up the pressure to halt the operation.
 Israel has vowed to press ahead until it destroys Hamas.

+The Israeli military brought journalists, including an Associated Press correspondent, into Gaza on Wednesday to show them what it claimed was a Hamas military facility under Shifa.
+Soldiers unveiled what appeared to be a subterranean dormitory accessible by a heavily fortified underground tunnel that Israeli authorities say stretches for hundreds of meters (yards).
+The military said the dormitory lay behind a blast-proof door with an opening meant to be used by Hamas snipers.

+The quarters included an air conditioner, kitchen, bathroom and pair of metal cots in a room fashioned from rusty white tile.
+They appeared to be out of use.

-The Israeli military has released videos showing AK47s, ammunition and other military equipment it said was found in the hospital’s MRI unit.
-It also said it discovered a Toyota pickup truck filled with weapons in a hospital garage.
+The military has also released videos showing dozens of AK-47s, ammunition and other military equipment it said was found in the hospital’s MRI unit.
+Additionally, it said it discovered a Toyota pickup truck filled with weapons in a hospital garage.
 The vehicle appears to be the same type of truck used by Hamas militants during the Oct.
 7 incursion.

-On Sunday, it released a video of a 55-meter (60-yard) tunnel in a hospital courtyard.
-The underground structure was heavily fortified and led to a blast-proof door with an opening that Israel says was meant to be used by Hamas snipers.

 The videos had time stamps from the morning of Oct.
 7, matching the time of the attack.
 But the faces of the two purported hostages were blurred, making it difficult to verify the authenticity of the videos.